Ball45/AutoEdited/Meeting minutes/Minutes0325 .md

 > video have to save in the same file as the project.

 ### use conda moviepy termianl to run
-1. type this in a terminal (to the vedio file)
+1. type this in a terminal (cd:切換目錄)
 ```
 cd program/video
 ```